 Constrained Resource Identifiers

-in Concise Binary Object Representation (CBOR) instead of a sequence
+URI components in Concise Binary Object Representation (CBOR) instead

-of characters.
-This simplifies parsing, comparison and reference
+of a string of characters.
+This simplifies parsing, reference

 Note to Readers